-AAUW promotes equity for women and girls
+AAUW advances equity for women and girls

-through education, advocacy, philanthropy, and research.
+through research, education, and advocacy.

 PUBLIC POLICY has been a cornerstone of AAUW member involvement since its founding in 1881.
 Child labor and access to public education were among the first issues the early AAUW members studied and worked toward.
 Today’s issues include access to health care, pay equity, sexual harassment, protection of Title IX, and protecting social security benefits for women and children.
 AAUW resources include the Woman to Woman voter turn-out manual, Pay Equity manual, online RSS feeds, emailed Washington Update, Mission and Action and One-Minute Activist.
 For a more complete list and ways you can learn more about the issues and ways to affect change, check the Association website.